Great leaders are rare.

 Leadership skills testing is ideal for this for various reasons.
 Not only do skills tests help you reduce your time-to-hire, but leadership tests also will:

-- Help you hire the most qualified leaders.
-Leadership tests will show you which candidates have the right aptitudes for the role – as opposed to those who can only claim they have certain skills.
+Help you hire the most qualified leaders.
+Leadership tests will show you which candidates have the vital management skills and right aptitudes for the role – as opposed to those who can only claim they have certain skills.

 With a leadership skills test, you will dig deeper into your candidates’ abilities to lead and manage the individuals within a team.
 It will also help you understand your leader’s ability to delegate and distribute tasks.